typegoose/mongodb-memory-server/README.md

 - With auto-download mongod binary on npm install
 - Without auto-download on npm install

 Choose any package, because they are the same.
-Differs only by default configuration, which you may override (see section [Available options](#available-options)).
+They differ only in the default configuration, which you may override (see section [Available options](#available-options)).

 ### Requirements